OSDeploy/GitBook/osbuilder/quick-instructions.md

 # Quick Instructions

 If you don't feel like reading through all the documentation, here are the quick instructions in 10 steps.
-These steps can be completed in about 8 minutes of Touch Time, and 54 - 142 minutes of Processing Time. \*[^1]
+These steps can be completed in about 8 minutes of Touch Time, and 54 - 142 minutes of Processing Time[^1]

 ---